 - Ethics and boundaries

-PeerPlus is largely an instructorlead training that includes powerpoint based instruction, videos, facilitator storytelling, group discussions, and role-playing.
-The training emphasizes the value of participant experience and encourages participants to share their stories and ideas during the training.
+This training is instructor-led and utilizes a Powerpoint presentation, videos, facilitator storytelling, group discussions, and role-playing activities.
+PeerPlus emphasizes the value of the trainee experience and encourages participants to share their stories and ideas throughout the training.